Beanszsz/tldrizer/README.md

 2. Paste URL or upload PDF
 3. Get instant summary

-PS.
+## Common Issues

+**"Insufficient permissions" (HuggingFace)**
+→ Recreate token with "Make calls to Inference Providers" checked

+**"Model is loading" (HuggingFace)**
+→ Wait 30-60 seconds, first request loads model

+**"Failed to extract content"**
+→ Some sites block scraping, try different URL

+**"API key not configured"**
+→ Check .env.local exists and restart dev server

+Built with Next.js 15 + React 19 + Tailwind CSS 4

+**Additional Notes**

 I haven't tried the Claude and OpenAI models yet.
 Since I didn't have the funds to pay for them.
 I did try the Hugging Face model, and it worked.
 Would love to see if anyone can try the Claude and OpenAI models.

-Built with Next.js 15 + React 19 + Tailwind CSS 4